Now Available, Also, Large trees too big to ship are available for pick up at the nursery

-The Catalpa Tree consists of many species, two are native to the US.
+The Catalpa Tree consists of many species around the world, two are native to the US.
 In the mid-west we have the Northern Catalpa, Catalpa speciosa, and in the south we have The Southern Catalpa, Catalpa bignoides.

 Both Catalpas are known by various local names such as, Catawba, Indian Cigar Tree, Cigar Tree, Caterpillar Tree, Fishbait Tree, and Fishermans Tree.
 Catalpa is the Native American name for the trees.